 4. Switch jobs too frequently

 If you switch jobs as often as you change your shirt, this inevitably reflects badly upon you, and is a career mistake that is hard to undo.
 Employers are wary of the risks posed by 'job hoppers' - knowing how much it costs to recruit, onboard and train each new member of staff.
-In a Robert Half study, employers said they are inclined to remove such job seekers from consideration.
+According to our research, employers said they are inclined to remove such job seekers from consideration.
 It's therefore important to show that you are committed to working in one place, rather than using job opportunities as stepping stones to try and climb the career ladder.

 5. Stay in the same job too long

 While switching jobs too frequently can mark you out as being disloyal and 'in it for yourself', remaining in the same role too long can also hold you back.
 If you simply go into work each day and perform the same tasks for years on end without developing, it becomes more difficult to move up the jobs ladder.
 Once you've gone stale and got stuck in a career rut, it can be tricky to drag yourself out again.
 To avoid making the career mistake of switching too frequently and not changing, speak to a recruitment specialist who can give you advice.

 6. Fail to use your skills

 If you've got niche skills and specialist understanding of a particular area, then you've got to make sure you use them.
 This is your strength - your unique selling proposition.
 Demand for specialist skills is always high, and employers are often willing to pay more for people who can do the things that others can't.
 Your unique abilities can differentiate you from other candidates, but you've got to work at your specialty, keep it up to date and learn how to market it effectively to prospective employers.